gantta/aws-express-movies/README.md

 # aws-express-movies
-A sample Express app running on AWS
+A sample Express app running on AWS DynamoDB